 Types of Zoologist & Wildlife Biologist Jobs

 - Wildlife Manager

-In the United States, there were 19,400 jobs for Zoologist and Wildlife Biologist in 2016.
+In 2016, there was an estimated number of 19,400 jobs in the United States for Zoologist and Wildlife Biologist.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Zoologist and Wildlife Biologist by 2026.
-There will be an estimated 1,900 positions for Zoologist & Wildlife Biologist per year.
+Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.